-Dear Mr. Stevens:
+Dear Ms. Wyse:

 The Native American Heritage Commission (NAHC) has received the Notice of Preparation (NOP), Draft Environmental Impact Report (DEIR) or Early Consultation for the project referenced above.
 The California Environmental Quality Act (CEQA) (Pub.
 Resources Code §21000 et seq.), specifically Public Resources Code §21084.1, states that a project that may cause a substantial adverse change in the significance of a historical resource, is a project that may have a significant effect on the environment.
 (Pub.
 Resources Code § 21084.1; Cal.
 Code Regs., tit.14, §15064.5 (b) (CEQA Guidelines §15064.5 (b)).
-If there is substantial evidence, in light of the whole record before a lead agency, that a project may have a significant effect on the environment, an Environmental Impact Report (EIR) shall be prepared.
+If there is substantial evidence, in light of the whole record before a lead agency, that a project may have a significant effect on the environment (EIR) shall be prepared.
 (Pub.
 Resources Code §21080 (d); Cal.
 Code Regs., tit.
 14, § 5064 subd.(a)(1) (CEQA Guidelines §15064 (a)(1)).
-In order to determine whether a project will cause a substantial adverse change in the significance of a historical resource, a lead agency will need to determine whether there are historical resources within the area of potential effect (APE).
+In order to determine whether a project will cause a substantial adverse change in the significance of a historical resources in the significance of a historical resources within the area of potential effect (APE).